 OYA has had a slight increase in graduation rates overall and among student groups.
 A variety of interventions have been implemented to increase our graduation rates.
 We are currently utilizing the academic and transition planning tools in Naviance to better track student progress.
-In addition, staff will be meeting students quarterly to review grades, attendance, Renaissance STAR assessment results, and graduation progress.
-Additionally, the Graduation Rate for students with disabilities declined 26.4% as indicated on the 2018-2019 California Dashboard Alternative School Status.
-A Special Education Plan (SEP) was developed to identify the strategies/activities that address the root cause and provide the required details regarding implementation.
+In addition, staff will be meeting students quarterly to review grades, attendance, Renianssance STAR assessment results, and graduation progress.